johntyree/urxvt-perls/README.md

 --------

 This plugin is huge and I don't use it.
-See the `tabbedex` file for an explanation and then feel free to contribute to this section of the README.
+See the `tabbedex` file for an explanation and then feel free to contribute to this section.

 Install: